mekaron/articles/Translation in a continuous development environment.md

 * Empower the team and let the translators in the team participate in how the goals are to be reached when it comes to multilingual deployment.

 * Embrace Change.
 Make sure change is at the core of your process.
-Content is dynamic and consolidation of the source before translating unnecessarily delays deployment.
+Content is dynamic and the need to consolidate the source before starting translation unnecessarily delays deployment.

 * Constantly solicit feedback.
 Don't be afraid to publish early versions of your translations.
 Test whether your content reaches your goals and make sure you can implement feedback easily and quickly.